ammar-tanwar/bloglearnbay/posts/a-few-fascinating-facts-about-artificial-intelligence-in-2022-and-beyond.md

 author: "Milan"
 position: "Editor"
 readTime: "15-18 mins"
-h1: "A Few Fascinating Facts of Artificial Intelligence in 2022 and Beyond"
+h1: "A Few Fascinating Facts about Artificial Intelligence in 2022 and Beyond"
-id: "a-few-fascinating-facts-of-artificial-intelligence-in-2022-and-beyond"
+id: "a-few-fascinating-facts-about-artificial-intelligence-in-2022-and-beyond"
 tableData:
   [
     Did you know that AI had its presence in ancient Greece?,Key Statistics of AI, AI Stats by Industry, 1.
 AI and Retail, 2.
 AI and sales ,  3.
 AI and Marketing, 4.
 AI and customer service, AI Stats by Application, 1.
 Voice search, 2.
 Chatbots, 3.
 NLP (Natural language processing), 4.
 Self-driving cars, Artificial intelligence and Employment Stats, Future Stats Of AI